-A how-to guide for making perfect Roasted Vegetables with a variety of vegetables including Brussels sprouts, butternut squash, zucchini, cauliflower, and broccoli.
+A how-to guide for making perfect Roasted Vegetables with a variety of veggies including Brussels sprouts, butternut squash, zucchini, cauliflower, and broccoli.

 Consider serving roasted vegetables with: